fenago/nlp-fundamentals/lab_guides/Lab_3.md

 =======

-In this chapter, you learned about different types of machine learning techniques, such as supervised and unsupervised learning.
+In this lab, you learned about different types of machine learning techniques, such as supervised and unsupervised learning.
 Various kinds of supervised learning algorithms, such as K-Nearest Neighbor and a Naive Bayes classifier have been explored.
 Moreover, different kinds of sampling techniques for splitting a given dataset into training and validation sets have also been elucidated with examples.
-This chapter focused mainly on developing machine learning models using features extracted from text data.
+This lab focused mainly on developing machine learning models using features extracted from text data.

-As you progressed through the chapter, you were introduced to various metrics used for evaluating the performance of these models.
+As you progressed through the lab, you were introduced to various metrics used for evaluating the performance of these models.
 Finally, we covered the process of saving a model on the hard disk and loading it back to the memory for future use.

-In the next chapter, you will learn several techniques with which data can be collected from various sources.
+In the next lab, you will learn several techniques with which data can be collected from various sources.